Gamblers Give Praise to the Posh New Casino at Resorts World

 DawgHouse Saloon & Sports Book

 At this unique saloon and sportsbook, food, drinks and entertainment take center stage.
 In addition to big screen TVs and comfortable seating for sports fans, guests enjoy pub fare, free live musical performances and letting loose on the dance floor.
-The 15,000 square-foot Saloon & Sports Book features live classic rock, country and pop performances daily.
+The 15,000 square-foot space features live classic rock, country and pop performances daily.
 Two bars serve craft beers, cocktails and classic comfort food with a Southern twist.
-Guests earn Genting Rewards Points for their activities at DawgHouse Saloon & Sports Book
+Guests earn Genting Rewards Points for their activities at DawgHouse Saloon & Sports Book, a loyalty program similar to many other sportsbooks in Vegas.

 Crockfords Casino caters exclusively to high-limit slot machine and table game players.
 The minimum bet in Crockfords Casino is $100 a hand and up based on demand.
 The casino accommodates up to 21, 6-deck blackjack tables and one, double-deck table.
 Blackjack pays 3:2 and dealer stands on soft 17 at 6-deck tables.
 The maximum bet is $10,000 a hand.